jakir-ruet/kubernetes-learning/README.md

 - Volumes
   - Persistent Volumes (PV)
-    is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using Storage Classes.
+    is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using `Storage Classes`.
 It is a resource in the cluster just like a node is a cluster resource.
 PVs are volume plugins like Volumes, but have a lifecycle independent of any individual Pod that uses the PV.
   - Persistent Volume Claim (PVC)
     - It is a request for storage by a user.
     - It is similar to a Pod.